npmitchell/tubular/docs/_sources/index.rst.txt

 Let's walk through an example or two
 ------------------------------------

-The basic workflow of a pipeline is shown below:
+There are example scripts in the Tubular repository, in ``tubular/example/``.
+The basic workflow of a typical pipeline is shown below:

 .. image:: images/figSI_tubular_examplePipeline.jpg
 	:width: 891

-Here are some full examples, starting with one of the midgut.
+Here are some full examples, starting with one of the midgut, which is in ``tubular/example/example_timeseries_gut11Timespoints.m``, which uses data stored on FigShare.
+Here is a page with the details:

 .. toctree::
   :maxdepth: 1